Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 ## PostgreSQL-compatible Cloud Service

 The following example treats **a cloud database that is compatible to PostgreSQL**.

-Important implications of this:
-* Bexhoma can do the ingestion - example PostgreSQL compatible (or sandbox?)
-* skip loading should be possible
-* PVC useful to skip loading in future?

 This differs from the default behaviour of bexhoma, since we benchmark **a distributed DBMS, that is not managed by bexhoma and does not exist in the Kubernetes cluster in the same namespace**.